chenz16/VehDetTrackProject/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 When proper color space is selected (here YCrCb), the SVM is able to capture the vehicle through sliding window technique.
-However, the original SVM detection has a lots of false positive detections.
+However, the prediction from SVM contains a lots of false positive detections.

 In order to reduce the number of false positive and make the detection more robust, additional voting mechanisms are employed: